 divorce, blended familiesand a general indifference toward the liturgical celebration

 of Holy Matrimonythat marriage has been turned into a social cesspool.
 The sewage now

-being added by homosexuals is just a continuation of an old problem.
+being added now is just a continuation of an old problem.
 If Christians had been

 living chaste holy lives, fighting the

 spiritual battle against darkness and evil with

 dedicated seriousness, and showing proper respect for Holy Matrimony all along, then the